kashol88/GoBoard-Grid/README.md

 ### go_board_19x19_single.py
 Generates a **19x19 Go board** with standard dimensions on letter-size paper.
 Perfect for full-size tournament play.

+**Printing note:** To print at correct dimensions, open the PDF in a PDF viewer and set printer settings to "Poster" mode.
+This will automatically split the board across multiple A4 pages with proper scaling.

 ### go_board_generator_min_thickness.py
 Creates a **9x9 Go board** with minimum line thickness for lighter printing or specific printer requirements.